 I made sure to engage the students while I was teaching.
 I was asking them questions, asked them for answers while correcting the worksheet, and during closing I called a few volunteers up to the board to draw and answer some questions.
 However, during my lesson, there should have been some more guided practice.
 This is one thing I would change if I were to teach this lesson again.
 I could have had the students work together in pairs.
 I could have given them some problems to do and in pairs and they could have worked together through the problem during my lesson.
 They could have used their white boards to help them draw as well.
 I also should have asked more open-ended questions and should have asked “why” more often when a student gave me an answer during the lesson.
 The final thing I would change is that I would give the directions for the game after my lesson before the students went back to their seats.
 Originally, I had just given the students the worksheet and told them I would explain the game instructions to them when they were done with the worksheet.
-I did not plan for students the worksheet so fast, so I found myself explaining the game multiple times and students were following me asking what they could do next.
+I did not plan for some of the students finishing the worksheet so fast, so I found myself explaining the game multiple times and students were following me asking what they could do next.

 If I were to teach a lesson after this one, I would teach fractions on a number line.
 I figure now that they are familiar with figuring out how to determine which fraction is bigger, it would be easier for them to place the fractions on a number line.
-This was my first whole class lesson that I had ever taught and after it was over I thought of all the little things I could do to make it bettersuch as when to state directions, make sure my questions make sense, and most importantly engage the students whenever possible!
-I also learned that time moves fast while teaching so it is a good habit to keep an eye the clock.
+This was my first whole class lesson that I had ever taught and after it was over I thought of all the little things I could do to make it better, such as when to state directions, make sure my questions make sense, and most importantly engage the students whenever possible!
+I also learned that time moves fast while you are teaching so it is a good habit to keep an eye the clock.
 Finally I learned that there is no better way to learn how to teach than to experience it.
-I have learned so much about myself and how to improve my teaching just from this one lesson and I look forward to the many more I teach in the future.
+I have learned so much about myself and how to improve my teaching techniques just from this one lesson and I look forward to the many more I teach in the future.